estrattonbailey/micromanager/package/README.md

   // ...
   resolve: {
     alias: {
-      micromanager: path.join(__dirname, 'app') // or 'path/to/your/scripts'
+      micromanagerRoot: path.join(__dirname, 'app') // or 'path/to/your/scripts'
     }
   },
   // ...